Ange Kouame: Early life and education

 Kouame was born on December 15, 1997, in Abidjan, Ivory Coast.
 He was into football during his early childhood until developing interest in basketball when he and his younger brother requested their father for football kits but were instead given basketball jerseys.
 When his father died in 2012, he started committing on playing basketball as a means to cope for his loss.
-Koaume played 3-a-side street basketball with his friends and was part of his high school's basketball team, although he remarked that his stint with his school's team was "not that serious" and involved more "practicing".
+Kouame played 3-a-side street basketball with his friends and was part of his high school's basketball team, although he remarked that his stint with his school's team was "not that serious" and involved more "practicing".

 Upon the recommendation of a friend, Kouame moved to the Philippines to study at the Ateneo de Manila University under a student-athlete scholarship.
 Kouame speaks fluent French (the national language of birth country, Ivory Coast) but did not speak English upon moving to the Philippines.
 He studied for one year at the Multiple Intelligence International School (MIIS) in Quezon City to develop his English speaking skills that would help him be acquainted with Filipino culture prior to attending Ateneo.
 He would graduate from Ateneo in 2023 with a bachelor's degree in interdisciplinary studies.